tankred/dotnet-lab/README.md

 Give examples
 ```

-### Installing
+### Using Secret storage

 A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+List the secrets

 ```
-Give the example
+ dotnet user-secrets list
 ```

 And repeat